On the happiest day of his life, Heartland Boy heard this,

-Since having a joint bank account helps to monitor and track household expenses, it also highlights areas where expenses can be pulled back.
+Since sharing a joint account between a couple helps to monitor and track household expenses, it also highlights areas where expenses can be pulled back.
 The mutual decision to reduce expenses also helps the family to work together towards other financial goals such as insurance, retirement funds etc. It wouldn’t be surprising if having a joint bank account makes saving for the long-awaited dream vacation easier.

 More importantly, the joint bank account drives homes the point that both adults are financially responsible for the household.
 The married couple becomes more financially mature and that will go a long way towards achieving financial freedom.

-However, there is also a compelling reason why some married couple will choose not to establish a joint bank account.
+However, there is also a compelling reason why some married couples will choose not to establish a joint bank account.

 1. A Joint Bank Account Creates Emotional Barriers